jodt/printf/README.md

 # _printf

-In this project, we uilding our own printf function based on the original one.
+In this project, we built our own printf function based on the original one.

 ## NAME